-Prices Trust, The Fairbridge programme, Young Enterprise, Reynolds training academy, Grow to Grow, Superjam, Kent training and apprenticeship programmes, supported internships, Runway training, Horizon project, and Catch 22.
+Princes Trust, The Fairbridge programme, Young Enterprise, Reynolds training academy, Grow to Grow, Superjam, Kent training and apprenticeship programmes, supported internships, Runway training, Horizon project, and Catch 22.

 When pupils are able to return to the home school this is carefully planned and reviewed with all parties.
 This will follow medical and professional advice if available and the current mental or physical health situation.
-Pupils moving between Key Stage phases will have had the education provision discussed upon the initial hub meeting with the referring school.
+Pupils moving between Key Stage phases will have had the education provision discussed upon the initial inclusion meeting with the referring school.

-Pupils transitioning to post 16 provision will have series of meetings with our careers guidance team.
-KHNES does not provide post 16 provisions, however our careers guidance team will continue to track pupils at risk of NEET and support where possible to ensure post 16 education is accessed.
+Pupils transitioning to post 16 provision will have a series of meetings with our careers guidance team.
+TRS does not provide post 16 provisions, however our careers guidance team will continue to track pupils at risk of NEET and support where possible to ensure post 16 education is accessed.

-KHNES has developed a careers programme which is inclusive of all our pupils and ensures they are able to access a wide range of opportunities, the aim of which is to better equip them for their futures.
+TRS has developed a careers programme which is inclusive of all our pupils and ensures they are able to access a wide range of opportunities, the aim of which is to better equip them for their futures.
 It is our belief that the successful implementation of the careers programme will have a direct impact on positive post 16 destinations.
-Please refer to the document entitled 'Careers Programme Summary' for further detail.
-It is our aim that whilst pupils are educated by KHNES, they continue to have access to CEIAG as if they were accessing mainstream education.
-Effective CEIAG raises aspirations, encourages participation in further education, supports pupil's academic progress and promotes equality of opportunity.
+Please refer to the document entitled 'Careers Programme Summary', which can be found at the following link https://trs.kent.sch.uk/curriculum/careers-education-information-advice-guidance/

+It is our aim that whilst pupils are educated by TRS, they continue to have access to CEIAG (Careers Education, Information, Advice and Guidance) as if they were accessing mainstream education.
+Effective CEIAG raises aspirations, encourages participation in further education, supports pupils' academic progress and promotes equality of opportunity.

-Pupils transitioning to a specialist schools placement will have a planned programme of integration between KHNES hub managers and the new school placement.
+Pupils transitioning to a specialist school placement will have a planned programme of integration between TRS inclusion managers and the new school placement.

-During transition to home schools, KHNES staff will support with the integration programme where necessary and appropriate.
+During transition to home schools, TRS staff will support with the integration programme where necessary and appropriate.